Skip to main content

 Who is your ideal client?

 We work best with clients who value timeless design, craftsmanship, and collaboration.
-You appreciate an architect’s expertise and experience, and understand that great design takes time, care, and intention.
+You appreciate an architect’s expertise and understand that great design takes time, care, and intention.
 You’re not focused on building the cheapest home—you’re focused on building the right one, crafted to last for generations.

 What is a “Legacy Home™”?